For a long time I dreamed of visiting Kyrgyzstan - this Central Asian Tuscany

 Shrikant Udas, India.
 March, 2012.

-best to let us enjoy the trip!
+and made their best to let us enjoy the trip!

 So thanks again and take care, my best regards!